 Kapka Kassabova was born in 1973 in Sofia, Bulgaria.
-She was educated at the French Lycée in Sofia.
+She studied at the French Lycée in Sofia.
 Her family emigrated to New Zealand in 1992, where she studied French and Russian Literature at Otago University (BAHon), and English Literature and Creative Writing at Victoria University of Wellington (MFA).
 While in New Zealand, she published two poetry collections and the novel Reconnaissance.
-Her essays on Berlin and Delhi were awarded the NZ Cathay Pacific Travel Writer of the Year distinction.

-In 2005 Kapka moved to Edinburgh, Scotland, and wrote Street Without a Name (Portobello, 2008).
-It is a story of the last Communist childhood and an unsentimental journey across post-communist Bulgaria.
+In 2005 Kapka moved to Edinburgh, Scotland, and wrote Street Without a Name (Portobello, 2008), a coming-of-age story of the last Communist childhood and an unsentimental journey across modern-day Bulgaria.
 It was shortlisted for the Prix Européen du Livre and the Stanford-Dolman Travel Book Awards.

 The memoir-history Twelve Minutes of Love (Portobello 2011) blends a tale of obsession and the search for home with a history of the Argentine tango.
 It was shortlisted for the Scottish Mortgage Investment Trust Book Awards.